blbruegg/MQ2SQLite/README.md

 Example:
 ```/sqlite open MyDatabase C:\Test.db SQLITE_OPEN_READWRITE|SQLITE_OPEN_WAL```

 This would open the database C:\Test.db in read write mode with write ahead logging enabled.
+If no flags
+are passed then the default flags of SQLITE_OPEN_READWRITE | SQLITE_OPEN_CREATE are used.
 For a list of
 available flags see:  https://www.sqlite.org/c3ref/c_open_autoproxy.html

 Once the connection is open, you can use advquery to query that specific connection: